How to get Ordained in District Of Columbia to Officiate

 Here are the basic steps to follow for officiating a wedding:

-How Do I Become Ordained to Marry in District Of Columbia
+Getting Ordained in District Of Columbia

 Becoming a marriage officiant with the Universal Life Church is quite simple.
 Our online ordination process is straightforward, fast, and entirely free.
 Once you have your minister license in hand, your goal of officiating a wedding will be within reach.
 Legally licensed ministers of the ULC perform scores of weddings in Washington D.C. each year.
 Click the button below to get started!